23.3

 Purchase Subscription

-Positional Profile: C/OF Upward trending athlete who shows strong present offensive profile while flashing interesting long term defensive ability at premium spot.
+Positional Profile: C/OF Upward trending athlete who shows strong present offensive profile while flashing interesting long-term defensive ability at premium spot.

 Hit: RHH.
 Taller set up with narrower stance and slightly open feet.
 Low back elbow with hands set near ear height small bat waggle.
-Slight shift into back leg wtih a smaller leg lift into a short forward to launch position.
-Well connected turn with effective use of lower 1/2 including small sink into rear leg.
+Slight shift into back leg with a smaller leg lift into a short forward to launch position.
+Well connected turn with effective use of lower 1/2, including small sink into rear leg.
 Barrel works up through the zone with rear shoulder drive through contact.
 71 mph bat speed with 10 G's of rotational acceleration.

 Power: 95 max exit velocity, averaged 86.9 mph.
 354' max distance.
 Shows all fields leverage with loft to his pull side and strong present max EV.
 Doubles profile which has pull side HR impact.